-Many people think about garden security; however they will always think about their back garden and leave themselves vulnerable to front garden theft.
+Many people think about garden security; however, they will always think about their back garden and leave themselves vulnerable to front garden theft. it is so easy to store equipment in a secure outdoor storage product - from sheds to garages, to securing bikes, yet few people do.
 House owners are willing to invest heavily into their front garden as it’s the first thing people or visitors see when they arrive.
 So why is it neglected are such investment?

 Surprisingly enough, one of the biggest front garden theft deterrents is actually completely free, your neighbours.
 If you make sure that the front of your house is visible from the road, then potential thieves are likely to think twice before actually stealing or causing damage.
 Better yet, you can increase the visibility by making sure that your fences, hedges and gates are not more than 1 metre high.
 This adds privacy to your house but still means that a thief will feel too exposed.

 Some houses have driveways as their front garden, and even this can be used to your advantage.
 Gravel driveways may not be your number one choice for a driveway, but it certainly has its security benefits.
 Gravel makes noise, so you’d hear the thieves coming.
 A drive way can be made into a much more effect deterrent with the simple installation of security and motion activated lighting.

 The access to your back garden plays a pivotal role on the defences available for your back garden.
 There’s plenty to think about when it comes to a gate, like wooden gates are easy to climb, so cover cross members with panelling so it isn’t so easy to climb.
 Think differently, wrought iron gates are difficult to climb and may be a better deterrent, and better yet use two locks if possible.
 A noisy gate could also give you an early warning system at night if unexpected visitors enter your garden.